AndreiTolstikov/avt-mon-med-exp/README.md

-# avtMonExp project on Python 3
+# avtMonMedExp project on Python 3

 ## 1. Introduction